-Now that you have a proposed redistricting map, you need to name and save it so you can share it later.
+Now that you have a proposed redistricting map, you'll name and save it so you can share it later.

-- At the top of Esri Redistricting, click the Save As button.
+- At the top of Esri Redistricting, click the Save the plan using a different name button.

 Alternatively, in the File menu, in the Plans group, you can click the Save As button.

 - In the Save Plan window, set the following parameters: